 The LURA must be recorded in accordance with 42(h)(6) as a restrictive covenant and submitted to Minnesota Housing prior to Minnesota Housing issuing the allocation or award (IRS Form 8609).
 The LURA will set forth the commitments made by the owner to Minnesota Housing in obtaining points, including any additional requirements placed upon the building at the time of reservation.
 Non-compliance with these additional conditions may result in serious penalties being applied to the owner entities that could result in a ban on future allocations of HTCs being made to the owner entities.
+At its sole discretion, Minnesota Housing reserves the right to waive any criteria or requirement not required by law.

-R. Ineligible Properties
+Q. Ineligible Properties

-Any residential rental unit that is part of a hospital, nursing home, sanitarium, life care facility, manufactured housing park or intermediate care facility for the mentally and physically handicapped is not for use by the general public and is not eligible for HTCs under section 42.
+Any residential rental unit that is part of a hospital, nursing home, sanitarium, life care facility, trailer park or intermediate care facility for the mentally and physically handicapped is not for use by the general public and is not eligible for HTCs under section 42.
 Projects with buildings having four or fewer residential units must comply with 42(i)(3)(c).

-S. Passive Loss Restrictions
+R. Passive Loss Restrictions